zk90/jekyll-1/lessons/output-keywords-in-context-in-html-file.md

 ```

 We want the keywords to have a bit of whitespace padding around them.
 We
-can achieve this by using a string method called center, which will
+can achieve this by using a string method called `center`, which will
 align the text to the middle of the screen.
 We can add padding by making
 the overall string be longer than the keyword itself.
 The expression
 below adds three blank spaces (6/2) to either side of the keyword.
 We’ve